wenxuan1125/Intelligent-System/hw3/README.md

 For the detail about the tasks, please check "Homework_3.pdf".
 For the result and the explaination of the codes, please check "report.pdf".
 The dome videos can be found in folder "/results".
+Please download them to watch them!